Your browser is out of date

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

-Explore the benefits and risks of treatment with a baclofen pump, and then talk with your doctor about what they may mean for you.
+Explore the benefits and risks of treatment with a SynchroMed™ II Infusion Pump with Lioresal® Intrathecal (baclofen pump) therapy, and then talk with your doctor about what it might mean for you.

-At doses high enough to be effective for some patients, oral baclofen can cause side effects such as drowsiness, confusion, dizziness, weakness, or nausea.
+High oral doses of baclofen can cause side effects such as drowsiness, confusion, dizziness, weakness, or nausea.
 A baclofen pump delivers the Lioresal® Intrathecal (baclofen injection) directly to the fluid flowing around the spine.
 When medicine is placed right where it is needed, you need less, which may help minimize some of the possible side effects that may accompany oral baclofen.

 A screening test provides you and your doctor with an opportunity to discover whether your body will respond to the treatment before you proceed with surgery.

 Possible temporary side effects of the screening test include: